rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 };
 ```

-**• sourceMap**
+**• sourcemap**

 If `true`, a separate sourcemap file will be created.
-If `inline`, the sourcemap will be appended to the resulting `dest` file as a data URI.
+If `inline`, the sourcemap will be appended to the resulting `output` file as a data URI.

-**• sourceMapFile**
+**• sourcemapFile**

 `String` The location of the generated bundle.
 If this is an absolute path, all the `sources` paths in the sourcemap will be relative to it.
-The `map.file` property is the basename of `sourceMapFile`, as the location of the sourcemap is assumed to be adjacent to the bundle.
+The `map.file` property is the basename of `sourcemapFile`, as the location of the sourcemap is assumed to be adjacent to the bundle.

-`sourceMapFile` is unnecessary if `dest` is specified.
+`sourcemapFile` is not required if `output` is specified, in which case an output filename will be inferred by adding ".map"  to the output filename for the bundle.

 # Advanced functionality